 If you are a specialist, do not be afraid to charge specialist prices, and constantly review your pricing on the market and in light of your increasing experience.

-Having said that, quality needs to be consistent too, it’s just that the best freelancer is able to combine consistent quality with an unwavering reliability to deliver on time, every time.
+Having said that, quality needs to be consistent too, it’s just that the best freelancer can combine consistent quality with an unwavering reliability to deliver on time, every time.

 In the case where you believe a deadline to be unrealistic, raise the point immediately – never wait until the day approaches to break the news to the client that you feel the deadline cannot be met.
 Always be upfront and brutally honest.
 That will be respected and valued in the long run.